 Family Planning: The Contractor shall provide family planning services in accordance with the AMPM, for all members who choose to delay or prevent pregnancy.
-These include medical, surgical, pharmacological and laboratory services, as well as contraceptive devices.
-Information and counseling, which allow members to make informed decisions regarding family planning methods, shall also be included.
+These include medical, surgical, and pharmacological and laboratory services as well as contraceptive devices.
+Information and counseling necessary to allow the members to make informed decisions regarding family planning methods shall also be included.
 If the Contractor does not provide family planning services, it must contract for these services through another health care delivery system, which allows members freedom of choice in selecting a provider.